inspiringhopechurch/inspiringhopechurch.com/README.md

 2. **`cypress`**: This directory contains integration tests for critical site functionality.

-3. **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+3. **`node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-4. **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+4. **`src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-5. **`static`**: This directory contains all static image assets used in the site.
+5. **`static`**: This directory contains all static image, video, subtitle or font assets used in the site.

 6. **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.